JPETTomography/j-pet-framework-examples/LargeBarrelAnalysis/PARAMETERS.md

 - `TimeCalibLoader_ConfigFile_std::string`
 name of ASCII file of required structure, containing time calibrations, specific for each run

+- `SignalFinder_UseCorruptedSigCh_bool`
+Indication if Signal Finder module should use signal channels flagged as Corrupted in the previous task.
+Default value: `false`

 - `SignalFinder_EdgeMaxTime_float`
 time window for matching Signal Channels on Leading Edge.
 Default value: `5 000 ps`

 - `SignalFinder_LeadTrailMaxTime_float`
 time window for matching Signal Channels on the same thresholds from Leading and Trailing edge.
 Default value: `25 000 ps`

+- `SignalTransformer_UseCorruptedSignals_bool`
+Indication if Signal Transformer module should use signals flagged as Corrupted in the previous task.
+Default value: `false`

+- `HitFinder_UseCorruptedSignals_bool`
+Indication if Hit Finder module should use signals flagged as Corrupted in the previous task.
+Default value: `false`

 - `HitFinder_VelocityFile_std::string`
 name of ASCII file of required format, containing values of effective velocities of light in each scintillator